laragle/core/src/Auth/README.md

 ## Installation

-You can install the package via composer: teste
+You can install the package via composer:

 ```bash
 composer require laragle/auth